 University policy states:

 The University of Waterloo monitors work terms and records the employer’s evaluation of your performance.
 You must receive an evaluation for every work term and may not avoid recording or submitting an evaluation of your work term performance.
 If a work term evaluation is not submitted, a grade of No Credit (NCR) will display on your academic record.
 If you have difficulty obtaining a work term evaluation from your employer, please notify your Student Advisor immediately for support.

 It’s required if you’re in Mathematics, including Math Accounting, and recommended if you’re in Applied Health Sciences, as well as Math Science/Biotechnology Accounting to have your work report evaluated by your employer, and the university.

-Purpose of the return-to-campus interview
+Purpose of the update meeting